 You’ll have a large amount of autonomy

 In a creative career, you can often expect a lot of solo project work; so will need to be comfortable working independently.

-If you’ve studied a Graphic Design, Fine Art or similar degree at university, chances are you’re already skilled at working productively on your own; and are able to work to deadline-driven projects.
+If you’ve studied Graphic Design, Fine Art, or a similar degree at university, chances are you’re already skilled at working productively on your own; and are able to work on deadline-driven projects.